samuelpklm/samuelpklm.github.io-Simulacion_de_sistemas_337/README.md

 ### What I learned

-I learned to make animation with Jquery, and to make html structure easily adaptable to different device views.
+I learned how to use the html table tag for data presentation.

 ### Useful resources

-- [Animacion con Jquery](http://www.w3bai.com/es/jquery/jquery_animate.html) - This helped me animate the different html components, as well as set their speed.
+- [Example Runge-Kutta js](https://tabthemes.com/es/30-free-css3-html-table-templates-2022/) - Good reference material for creating templates.

 ## Author